Camp Washington, Cincinnati: History

 The first Ohio State Fair was held in Camp Washington in 1850.
 It had been scheduled the year prior but delayed due to a severe outbreak of cholera.

-During the U.S.–Mexican War Camp Washington was an important military location, training 5,536 soldiers who went to war.
+During the Mexican-American War Camp Washington was an important military location, training 5,536 soldiers who went to war.
 Camp Washington was annexed to the City of Cincinnati in November 1869.

 The neighborhood is the location of multiple National Register buildings, including the Oesterlein Machine Company-Fashion Frocks, Inc. Complex and the old Cincinnati Workhouse (designed by Samuel Hannaford), which was destroyed and rebuilt to serve as a drug rehabilitation center.
 The neighborhood has been home to the award-winning Cincinnati chili parlor, Camp Washington Chili for more than 70 years.

 On December 29, 2002, a cow, later named Cincinnati Freedom, escaped a Camp Washington slaughterhouse and eluded capture for eleven days, drawing national attention.
 She was captured in the nearby neighborhood of Clifton and lived out the rest of her days at Farm Sanctuary's New York Shelter in Watkins Glen, New York.
 The event is memorialized in an outdoor mural on Colerain Avenue, Cincinnati, near the site of the former slaughterhouses.

+Since the late 20th century, Camp Washington has transitioned from heavy industry toward a mix of manufacturing, arts, and adaptive reuse.
+The opening of the American Sign Museum in 2012 and the arrival of organizations like Wave Pool helped anchor new cultural activity in former factory buildings.
+Environmental improvements along the Mill Creek Greenway and reinvestment in historic worker housing contributed to gradual stabilization, giving the neighborhood a blended industrial‑arts identity by the 2020s.